Auste1989/metis_projects/Student_Grade_Prediction/README.md

 3. Transform the data to reflect the question (convert final grades to labels (Pass / Fail)) :thumbsup:
 4. Store the data in SQL database tables :thumbsup:
 5. Combine the two datasets (using SQL UNION) :thumbsup:
-6. Explore and analyse the dataset(s)
+6. Explore and analyse the dataset(s) :thumbsup:
-7. Clean missing values, outliers (if any) and obvious mistakes
+7. Clean missing values, outliers (if any) and obvious mistakes :thumbsup:
-8. Transform the variables (dummify, etc.) (should I dummify?). *Because my dataset is imbalanced (0.8 vs 0.2, I should look into imblearn module to RandomOversampling or use SMOTE to oversample the minority class (Fail)) or undersample*
+8. Transform the variables (dummify, etc.) *Because my dataset is imbalanced (0.8 vs 0.2, I should look into imblearn module to RandomOversampling or use SMOTE to oversample the minority class (Fail))* :thumbsdown: :confused:
-9. Select initial features *using RandomForest*
+9. Select initial features *using RandomForest* :thumbsup:
-10. Model using different models (KNN, Logistic Regression, Decision Trees, Random Forest, SVM, etc.) *suggestion from Damien to try SVM / SVC, RandomForest and LogisticRegression.
-If there's time, try clustering for some of the features and then apply the above mentioned models)*
+10. Model using different models (KNN, Logistic Regression, Decision Trees, Random Forest, SVC, etc.) *suggestion from Damien to try SVM / SVC, RandomForest and LogisticRegression.
+If there's time, try clustering for some of the features and then apply the above mentioned models)* :thumbsup:
-11. Check accuracy, recall, precision, f1, roc_auc scores, draw roc_curve
+11. Check accuracy, recall, precision, f1
-12. Refine feature selection and repeat above steps
+12. Plot roc_curve and get roc_auc scores *(in progress)*
-13. Verify which model performs the best and finalize it *to visualize use confusion matrix*
+13. Refine feature selection and repeat above steps
 14. Create online interface using Flask
 15. Visualize the results
 16. Create the presentation